 The Federal Reserve Banks have multiple sites to support connections to critical applications.
 If there is a service or building disruption, the processing of files and the associated financial accounting entries may be delayed, with plans to resume as quickly as possible at contingency sites.

-During a check-processing disruption, Federal Reserve staff will work to ensure the highest possible level of service.
+During a disruption, Federal Reserve staff will work to ensure the highest possible level of service.
 Successful operations will require both coordination and cooperation between financial institutions and Federal Reserve staff.
-The Federal Reserve Check Services Customer Support Center will broadcast information to financial institutions using e-mail, fax, FedLine® Home, telephone or website postings.
-The Check Services Customer Support Center offers service support for Check Adjustments, Check 21, FedImage® Archive, Electronic Check (Payor) Services, Paper Check Processing/Inquiries and LDRIN.
-You may also view the current Service Status and/or General Notifications of Check Services processing by accessing Service Status at any time.
+The Federal Reserve FedACH® and Check Services Customer Support will broadcast information to financial institutions using e-mail, FedLine®, telephone, or website postings.
+Customer Support staff offers service support for all products.
+You may also view the current Service Status and/or General Notifications by accessing Service Status at any time.

 For business continuity planning, financial institutions should consider their ability to react to potential demands of a disruption.
 Each business disruption is unique and the specific aspects of a business disruption will determine the necessary course of action.
-In addition, the specific services used by the financial institution, its access to alternatives, sorting capacity, management decisions and legal issues will all need to be considered prior to taking specific action.
+In addition, the specific services used by the financial institution, its access to alternatives, transaction processing capacity, management decisions and legal issues will all need to be considered prior to taking specific action.

-Address comments and questions to the Financial Services Webmaster.
+Address comments and questions to the Federal Reserve Bank Services Webmaster.

-©2013 Federal Reserve Banks
+©2017 Federal Reserve Banks